Are we heading for double-digit inflation? My calculations say YES

 I spent my holiday modeling the 'Dual Shock' of $110 oil and a dropping tourism rate.
 Here is exactly how bad the math looks for the Maldives.

-I was on holiday recently, trying my best to disconnect, but the news out of the Middle East made that impossible.
+I was on holiday recently, trying my best to disconnect, but the news out of the Middle East, the Iran war, made that impossible.
 I ended up pulling out my laptop, crunching some numbers, and building a few economic models to see exactly how bad this could get for us here at home.

-Because let’s face it: the collective sigh of relief we breathed at the end of 2025—when the MMA reported that inflation had dropped to an incredible 0.4%—is completely gone now.
-The global landscape has shifted violently in just a few months.
-A sudden start of the Iran War and the escalation in the Middle East are disrupting oil supplies, and at the same time, global travel is taking a hit, threatening our tourism revenues.
+Because let’s face it: the collective sigh of relief we breathed at the end of 2025, when the MMA reported that inflation had dropped to an incredible 0.4%, is completely gone now.
+The global landscape has shifted violently in just a few weeks.
+A sudden start of the Iran war and the escalation in the Middle East are disrupting oil supplies, and at the same time, global travel is taking a hit, threatening our tourism revenues.

 For an island nation that imports almost everything it consumes, this is the perfect storm.
 We’re looking at a classic “Dual Shock.”
-Here is what the math is telling us, and what it actually means for your household budget this year.
+Here is what the maths is telling us and what it actually means for your household budget this year.

 Shock 1: The Oil Spike